-- 1. Catholic looked after children or previously looked after children (see note b. & c.). - 2.
-Catholic children with a brother or sister (see note f.) at the school at the time of admission, resident in the parish of Adur Valley or East Worthing and Lancing (see note h.), whose parent/carer attends Sunday Mass frequently and regularly (see note k.) .
+- 1. Catholic looked after children or previously looked after children (see note b.& c.). - 2.
+Catholic children who are considered to have an exceptional or compelling need that can only be met at St Peter's Catholic Primary School, supported by written evidence (see note k.). - 3.
+Catholic children with a brother or sister (see note f.) at the school at the time of admission, resident in the parish of Adur Valley or Worthing and Lancing (see note h.).

-The application must be supported with a certificate of Catholic baptism or reception into the Catholic Church (see note c.), and their parish priest's signature with the parish stamp or seal to confirm that the parent/carer frequently and regularly attends Sunday Mass (see note k.) . - 3.
-Catholic children without a brother or sister (see note f.) at the school at the time of admission, resident in the parish of Adur Valley or East Worthing and Lancing (see note h.), whose parent/carer attends Sunday Mass frequently and regularly (see note k.) .
+The application must be supported with a certificate of Catholic baptism or reception into the Catholic Church (see note c.) and, on the Supplementary Information Form, their parish priest's signature with the parish stamp or seal . - 4.
+Catholic children without a brother or sister (see note f.) at the school at the time of admission, who are resident in the parish of Adur Valley or Worthing and Lancing (see note h.).

-The application must be supported with a certificate of Catholic baptism or reception into the Catholic Church (see note c.), and their parish priest's signature with the parish stamp or seal to confirm that the parent/carer frequently and regularly attends Sunday Mass (see note k.) . - 4.
-Catholic children with a brother or sister (see note f.) at the school at the time of admission, who are not resident in the parish of Adur Valley or East Worthing and Lancing (see note h.), whose parent/carer attends Sunday Mass frequently and regularly (see note k.) .
+The application must be supported with a certificate of Catholic baptism or reception into the Catholic Church (see note c.) and, on the Supplementary Information Form, their parish priest's signature with the parish stamp or seal . - 5.
+Catholic children with a brother or sister (see note f.) at the school at the time of admission, who are not resident in the parish of Adur Valley or Worthing and Lancing (see note h.).

-The application must be supported with a certificate of Catholic baptism or reception into the Catholic Church (see note c.), and their parish priest's signature with the parish stamp or seal to confirm that the parent/carer frequently and regularly attends Sunday Mass (see note k.) . - 5.
-Catholic children without a brother or sister (see note f.) at the school at the time of admission, who are not resident in the parish of Adur Valley or East Worthing and Lancing (see note h.), whose parent/carer attends Sunday Mass frequently and regularly (see note k.) .
+The application must be supported with a certificate of Catholic baptism or reception into the Catholic Church (see note c.) and, on the Supplementary Information Form, their parish priest's signature with the parish stamp or seal . - 6.
+Catholic children without a brother or sister (see note f.) at the school at the time of admission, who are not resident in the parish of Adur Valley or Worthing and Lancing (see note h.).